Fluctuation of the Largest Eigenvalue of a Kernel Matrix with application in Graphon-based Random Graphs: Proof Outlines

 In the following we will use \eqref{e:la1} as a starting point to get a simple equation of $\lambda_1(\sfKmat_n)$ (see \eqref{eq:1AB1=12}).
-The following lemma gives a weak estimate of $\lambda_{1}(\sfKmat_{n})$, which can be viewed as a law of large number statement. \begin{lemma} The following estimate holds
+We first start with a weak estimate of $\lambda_{1}(\sfK)$, which can be viewed as a law of large number statement. \cblue The following lemma follows as a direct consequence of Lemma \ref{lemma:lambda1Wnconc}. \begin{lemma} Under the assumptions of Theorem \ref{t:main1}, the following estimate holds,